mdabrowski1990/uds/docs/source/pages/knowledge_base/segmentation.rst

 Message Segmentation
 --------------------
-To transmit a diagnostic message, its information (payload and addressing) must be unambiguously encoded into one or more segments (these segments are called :ref:`UDS Packets <knowledge-base-uds-packet>` by this documentation) that are specific for bus used.
+To transmit a diagnostic message, its information (payload and addressing) must be unambiguously encoded into one or more segments (these segments are called :ref:`Packets <knowledge-base-packet>` by this documentation) that are specific for bus used.

 .. note:: Segmentation process is specific for each bus due to various topologies supported by each bus,